 Way Ahead India

 Many consider conventional hypersonic weapons or strategic non-nuclear high precision weapons to be equivalent to nuclear weapons in terms of their implications for deterrence.
 There is a need to worry about the potential combination of high-precision warhead delivery methods with low-yield nuclear warheads.
 Such weapons would be ‘tactically usable’.
 India was a late entrant to the game of nuclear deterrence, but now has a robust survivable nuclear triad with long-range ballistic missiles, Multiple Re-entry Launch Vehicles (MIRV), air and sea based nuclear vector, a ballistic missile defence program, and an elaborate command and control mechanism.
 Rapid transformation in disruptive technologies like Artificial intelligence, cyber weapons, hypersonic weapons and persistent surveillance is already threatening to change the Status Quo in place by nuclear deterrence.
 Nuclear delivery platforms are difficult to hide.
 Today it is possible to launch precision strikes on the nuclear command, communication and critical infrastructure networks, disrupting an adversary’s nuclear decision-making chains or targeting nuclear assets.
 As the traditional arms control weakens with the breakdown of the INF agreement, there is need to anticipate full-fledged weapon development in the coming decades.
 The bottom line is that hypersonic weapons will determine who is ‘precise and ‘prompt’ enough in 21st-century conflict.
 India has to quickly get onboard and start developing the ‘disruptive technologies’ and also invest in counter-capabilities.
 Even in the conventional domain, these technologies will provide a significant advantage.
-Military disadvantage and technological incapacity invariably leads to a countries marginalisation in international diplomacy.
+Military disadvantage and technological incapacity invariably leads to a country’s marginalisation in international diplomacy.

-This article was published in SP’s Aviation.
 Image credit to National Interest